iolag/UPD_study/README.md

 To be able to use [Weights & Biases](https://wandb.ai) for logging follow the instructions at https://docs.wandb.ai/quickstart.

+A quick guide on the folder and code structure can be found [here](structure.md).

 ## Data

 ### CheXpert

 To download CheXpert you must first register at https://stanfordmlgroup.github.io/competitions/chexpert/.
-After you receive the subscription confirmation e-mail, download the downsampled version (~11G) and extract it in data/datasets/CXR.
+After you receive the subscription confirmation e-mail, download the downsampled version (~11G) and extract the CheXpert-v1.0-small folder in data/datasets/CXR.
 No other steps are required and all splits are provided.

 ### DDR